 What is a Baking Steel?

 The Baking Steel is a solid sheet of recycled steel that comes in ¼” and ½” versions with a dimension of 14″x16” (or 14″x14″ for the Sur La Table Baking Steel version).
-It is a simple but effective surface for baking pizzas and breads on that retains heat from your oven creating a hot surface to bake on.
+It is a simple but effective surface for baking pizzas and bread on that retains heat from your oven creating a hot surface to bake on.
 With steel being several times denser than typical baking stones the surface gets hot and stays hot creating a more airy rise to your pizza and better color to the crust.
-Baking Steel was created by Andris Lagsdin of Stoughton Steel and can be purchased online via Bakingsteel.com or through Amazon via Sur La Table branded version which is 14x14x0.25″ and slightly lighter.
+Baking Steel was created by Andris Lagsdin of Stoughton Steel and can be purchased online via Bakingsteel.com or Dough Joe brand through Amazon.
+Baking Steel brand also has a great following on Facebook as well as Instagram and Twitter.
+Check them out for awesome pizza photos, tips, and inspiration.

 Why is the Baking Steel better than a stone?